getian107/SuSiEx/README.md

 A `.summary` file, a `.cs` file and a `.snp` file will be written to the specified output directory.
 The `.snp` file contains a list of SNPs that are used in the fine-mapping algorithm.
-There are the SNPs that are located in the specified fine-mapping region, available in the GWAS summary statistics and the reference panel for at least one population, and survived the minor allele frequency filtering.
+These are the SNPs that are located in the specified fine-mapping region, available in the GWAS summary statistics and the reference panel for at least one population, and survived the minor allele frequency filtering.

 If the varitional algorithm did not converge, "FAIL" will be written to both the `.summary` file and the `.cs` file.
 If no credible set was identified at the specified coverage level, "NULL" will be written to both the `.summary` file and the `.cs` file.
 Otherwise, the `.summary` file contains a header line of the fine-mapping region and the following columns: